 If you would like to give through a donor- advised fund or a foundation, please check first with your fund manager before initiating payment.
 Often, foundations have IRS guidelines for membership contributions.
 Membership benefits can always be covered with a personal payment of the non-tax- deductible portion.
 Please refer to membership rates and tax-deductibility above.
 You may decline these benefits to receive full tax-deductibility.

 For additional information on Donor Circle levels and benefits, please contact Lucy Ackley, Director of Development at 614.629.0351 or firstname.lastname@example.org.

 Share your Museum!
 A CMA gift membership is a meaningful present that will be enjoyed all year long.
 Perfect for a family, friends who just moved to the region, or art lovers and experience seekers who love to try new things.
 Benefits depend on the level you select, so you can find a Membership for everyone on your list.

 Discounts of 10% for Seniors (60 +) and 15% for Educators may be applied to Friend, Household, and Reciprocal levels.
 Discounts may be applied to Friend, Household, and Reciprocal levels.
 Discounts are not available online.
 To receive these discounts, please call 614.629.0344 or join onsite with a valid ID.
 Discounts may not be applied retroactively.

-All membership are valid for one year from date of purchase.
+All membership are valid for one year from date of purchase, and are non-refundable and non-transferable.
 Membership are tax-deductible to the full extent of the law.
 Benefits and prices are current as of March 2016, and are subject to change.